Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. note:: The new dates are calculated based on what was added as *Day 1* and the Appointment schedule.

-..note:: Currently, it is only possible to book appointments for an individual patient at the time.
+.. note:: Currently, it is only possible to book appointments for an individual patient at the time.

 Plan a single appointment - for a patient
 *********************************************